-The former Focus on Turtle Island Award was given annually to those who made a major environmental contribution to this land which is known as Turtle Island to many American Indian tribes.
-Currently, we have speakers or obtain information from these award winning groups which keep us informed on how their goals are being met.
+The Turtle Island Award is given annually to those who made a major environmental contribution to this land which is known as Turtle Island to many American Indian tribes.
+We have been honoring the recent recipients at our annual Marin Powwow.

 Previous Award Recipients